 The misleading history

-When the current research of the cemetery records first began in 2017, there was a common belief that the Calderstones Hospital authorities had arrogantly sold off the cemetery site without consultation with the families of the deceased or the staff of the Hospital who had cared for them.
+When the current research of the cemetery records first began in 2017, there was a common belief that the Calderstones Hospital authorities had sold off the Cemetery site, without consultation with the families of the deceased, or the staff of the Hospital, who had cared for them.
 See Dr Ingham's timeline notes

 The resettlement programme, was a huge logistical challenge which was led by the Regional Health Authority with Department of Health oversight.
 In essence, it required the efficient transfer of resources and responsibilities from the hospitals to the district health authorities and local authorities who would assume responsibility for future care provision.